Math Models in Nature

 Describing Nature With Math

 This post by Peter Tyson and NOVA looks at how you can describe a tree or cloud, a rippled pond or swirling galaxy using numbers and equations.
-This article looks at how scientists use mathematics to define reality, and why. learn more
+This… learn more

 resource URL thumbnail